Why Your Choice of Cephalometric Software Matters

 AudaxCeph

-The limitations are platform-specific: Windows only, local installation required, and the AI model's accuracy depends on image quality and radiograph standardisation.
-Updates and support are tied to the vendor's maintenance schedule, and there is no browser or multi-device access.
+The trade-offs are significant: Windows only, local installation required, and the upfront cost is substantial — €1,650 to €3,600 puts it firmly in the desktop-incumbent price tier.
+The AI model's accuracy depends on image quality and radiograph standardisation, and there is no browser or multi-device access.
+For a US buyer, the effective cost (with currency conversion and VAT considerations) often exceeds the headline price.

 WeDoCeph